How to Grow Your Blog Using Twitter

 “Regular people” who aren’t bloggers or small biz owners will use their pinned tweet for their most popular tweet that may have gotten 20,000 retweets etc. You on the other hand probably won’t have a blog post that reaches that many retweets but whatever you want people to see should be at the top of your profile.

-I’ve been preaching for the last few months on why automatic DMs are pointless.
+I’ve been preaching for what seems like forever on why automatic DMs are pointless.
 One main reason is because that “important information” that you wanted so badly to get out in your auto message, could probably be squeezed into the character limit with more personality as your pinned tweet.
 Your pinned tweet is a lot more likely to be read anyway.
 I’ve pinned quick weekend promotions, “follow on IG”, new blog posts etc as my pinned tweet and the engagement always soars.

 Only follow your idea audience/ ideal partner